stefan-kolb/nucleus/README.md

 $ rackup -s thin config.ru
 ```

-Due to limitations in the log tailing process, PaaSal currently requires `thin` and does not work on other Rack servers.
+Due to limitations in the log tailing process, Nucleus currently requires `thin` and does not work on other Rack servers.
 In theory, it should be possible to make other Rack servers work that also utilize [eventmachine](https://github.com/eventmachine/eventmachine).

 #### HTTPS